 Complementary to the underestimation of the poverty figures in EUROMOD when compared to SILC, also inequality is lower for EUROMOD incomes relative to SILC.
-Both Gini as the S80/S20 measure are lower for EUROMOD incomes than for SILC incomes.
+Both Gini as the S80/S20 measure are about 10 to 15% lower for EUROMOD incomes than for SILC incomes.
 From the more detailed average income per decile (equivalized), it is observed that these results are mainly driven by divergence in the extreme ends of the income distribution.
-Disposable income in the first decile is on average 13% higher when simulated by EUROMOD compared to SILC disposable incomes.
-In the 10th decile, on the other hand, EUROMOD simulated 11% less disposable income than what is reported in SILC.
+Disposable income in the first decile is on average 12% higher when simulated by EUROMOD compared to SILC disposable incomes.
+In the 10th decile, on the other hand, EUROMOD simulated 17% less disposable income than what is reported in SILC.

-Table 75.
-EUROMOD validation: income inequality, [2005-2008]
+Table 78.
+EUROMOD validation: income inequality, [2007-2010]